What is the Three Minute Thesis Competition (3MT®)?

 First Place, Runner-Up, and Second Runner-Up Awards

-- A panel of judges determines the First Place, Runner-up, and Second Runner-up winners.
+- A panel of esteemed judges (faculty, administrators, and FAU community members) determines the First Place, Runner-up, and Second Runner-up winners.

 - The number of judges on each judging panel may vary, however, it is the Graduate College's priority to ensure fair competition by carefully selecting each judging panel.

-- Judges give competitors scores of 0-10 in two categories (detailed above).
+- Judges give competitors scores for two categories (detailed above).
 Scores are tallied for each competitor.

 - Competitors with the top three scores are named First Place, Runner-up, and Second Runner-up.